Climb Mt Eden (Maungawhau)

 Climb Rangitoto Island

-Take a Ferry or a Kayak to Rangitoto Island.
+There are no Rangitoto Island Hotels so you’ll have to stay in the city and take a Ferry or a Kayak to Rangitoto Island.
 It’s a 1 hour walk to the summit but better if you take it slow and explore along the way.
 Don’t miss the lava tunnels, you’ll need a flashlight or you can make it through with your phone, just hope the battery doesn’t go flat half way through.
 Rangitoto is only 600 years old.
 At 260m it’s actually higher than Mt Eden.
 Bring your lunch as there’s no food to be purchased on the island.
 Take your rubbish home with you it’s a pest free island.

 Climb Mt Wellington (Maungarei)